JDKDigital/productive-bees-docs/docs/_build/html/_sources/basics/dp_recipes_conversion.rst.txt

 Conversion Item
 ===============

 Required.
-The item used for the bee conversion.
+The item or itemtag used for the bee conversion.

 .. code-block:: javascript